‘The King’ Opens In North America Box Offices — K-Movie Starring Jo In Sung And Jung Woo Sung Parallels Korea’s Political Climate [Video And Review]

 Over the past couple of years, the political landscape has become a battleground filled with corruption and chaos.
 When it comes to Korea, the world probably knows its political battleground to be that of the north versus the south.
 However, just like other governments, there is also corruption within the government as well as going against it.

-For those who are unfamiliar with the situation, the President of South Korea, Park Geun Hye, was investigated for a “heartbreaking” scandal in which she was accused for manipulating politics primarily in her favor.
+For those who are unfamiliar with the situation, the president of South Korea, Park Geun Hye, was investigated for a “heartbreaking” scandal in which she was accused of manipulating politics primarily in her favor.
 Hallyu was suddenly thrown into the mess when President Park’s friend Choi Soon Sil was accused of being one of the main people to manipulate said politics.
 Soon Sil is connected to Hallyu by showing favoritism towards certain Hallyu celebrities in both K-pop, K-dramas, K-variety shows, and K-movies.
 One of those favored celebrities was K-pop soloist and former member of Girls’ Generation, Jessica Jung.

 To summarize the situation in a more general sense, the authority figures in the South Korean government influence businesses and industries in favor of their own political assets and well-being.
-And that is political climate was paralleled in the new K-movie The King which will open in the U.S. box office this weekend.
+And that political climate was paralleled in the new K-movie The King which will open in the U.S. box office this weekend.

-The King, starring Jo In Sung (Dear My Friends) and Jung Woo Sung (Padam Padam), is a political thriller following the story of two prosecutors, Park Tae Soo and Hang Kang Sik respectively, who want to wield absolute power.
+The King, starring Jo In Sung (Dear My Friends) and Jung Woo Sung (Padam Padam), is a political thriller following the story of two prosecutors, Park Tae Soo and Hang Kang Sik, who want to wield absolute power.
 Through their greed, the prosecutors give up their sense of justice as they resort to manipulation and deceit.
 Given the similarities to President Park’s scandal, South Koreans were able to empathize with the situation as they celebrate her impeachment.

 As a result, the preview trailer for The King alone became the most watched movie clip on Naver, according to Korea Portal.
 One part of the trailer that stood out was when the characters visited a shaman which is a clear parallel to President Park’s activities.